wp-plugins/nextgen-facebook/readme.txt

 = 3rd Party Integration =

-Supporting code for 3rd party integration is only loaded if/when 3rd party plugins are detected, which keeps NGFB Open Graph+ much smaller than its feature set would suggest. ;-)
+Note that supporting code for 3rd party integration is only loaded if / when individual 3rd party plugins are detected - this keeps NGFB Open Graph+ much smaller (and faster) than its features would suggest. ;-)

 **Images and Videos**